jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/0_Intro.typ

 //
 // TODO
 // @chap_2_0 .
-Once a rough understanding of #gl_("swith"), pronounced sweets, is obtained, the motivation behind this work shall be explained in @chap_0_2.
+Once a rough understanding of #gl_("swith", long:true), pronounced sweet, is obtained, the motivation behind this work shall be explained in @chap_0_2.
 The next @chap_0_3 shall outline the overall goals of this work.
 The reader can refer to it for gaining a quick overview about the topics that are covered.
 In @chap_0_4 the systematic strucutre of writing this thesis is given.
 The following @chap_0_5 highlights the novelty and significance of this work.